Women's Eyeglasses & Frames:

 Durability is another factor that seems to appeal more to men than to women.
 But you really don't want to buy a frame that falls apart after a few months.

-Opticians are experts on frame durability, because they see firsthand which frames customers keep bringing back for repairs, and which ones create few or no complaints.
+Opticians are experts on frame durability, because they know which frames customers bring back for repairs, and which ones create few or no complaints.
 So be sure and ask for advice.

 How Many Frames Do You Need?

-Women don't hesitate to buy more than one pair of shoes, so why do many of us balk at buying more than one pair of eyeglasses?
+Women don't hesitate to buy more than one handbag or pair of shoes, so why do many of us balk at purchasing more than one pair of eyeglasses?
 It's okay to view eyeglasses as another fun fashion accessory when you consider that:

 - You can find great deals on eyewear.
 Look in the newspaper, or check with your eye care practitioner.
 Optical stores have sales all the time, including "two-for-one" or "buy-one-get-one-half-off."